 5. Work as a team

-Making kids work is hard but when they do their chores they learn a lot from it, reward them after they finish their work, cook them their favourite meal, pay them, treat them with ice cream, go for a movie, play with them, doing these may make them happy and they would feel good about their contribution to the family and their payback for it.
+Making kids work is hard but involving kids in doing chores can help them learn a lot from it, reward them after they finish their work, cook them their favourite meal, pay them, treat them with ice cream, go for a movie, play with them, doing these may make them happy and they would feel good about their contribution to the family and their payback for it.

 Don’t micromanage kids while they do their tasks, let them complete the work how they feel, and micromanaging them may frustrate you, and the kids get irritated with it!